The Uncertainty Principle (The Spectacular Spider-Man): Production

 "The Uncertainty Principle" was written by Kevin Hopps and directed by Dave Bullock.
 It originally aired on the Kids WB! block for The CW on May 10, 2008, at 10:00 a.m.
 Eastern/Pacific Time.
-It proceeded a repeat of the episode "Catalysts," which marked the introduction of Green Goblin into the series.
-The episode's title, "The Uncertainty Principle," expands the series theme "The Education of Peter Parker" chosen by developer Greg Weisman.
+It proceeded a repeat of the episode "Catalysts", which marked the introduction of Green Goblin into the series.
+The episode's title, "The Uncertainty Principle", expands the series theme "The Education of Peter Parker" chosen by developer Greg Weisman.
 Episodes in the third season one arc all shared a naming scheme based on chemistry.

-Hopps, who had previously written for animated series such as Buzz Lightyear of Star Command, Justice League, and Darkwing Duck, researched for the episode by re-reading every available comic book that featured Green Goblin.
+Hopps, who had previously written for animated series such as Buzz Lightyear of Star Command, Justice League, and Darkwing Duck, researched for the episode by re-reading every comic book that featured Green Goblin.
 Hopps notes that "you might consider him [Green Goblin] crazed, but he's truly brilliant and has thought things out far in advance.
 He's always several steps ahead of where you think he is.
-So while I'm writing Goblin, I'm always trying to keep in mind where he's going next."
-While penning the fight sequence between Goblin and Spider-Man, Hopps paid close attention to brawls detailed in "Catalysts" in order to better grasp "how we could make it different and really up the stakes."
+So while I'm writing Goblin, I'm always trying to keep in mind where he's going next".
+While penning the fight sequence between Goblin and Spider-Man, Hopps paid close attention to brawls detailed in "Catalysts" in order to better grasp "how we could make it different and really up the stakes".

-The episode served as the conclusion of the Green Goblin storyline for the first season that started with "Catalysts."
+The episode served as the conclusion of the Green Goblin storyline for the first season that started with "Catalysts".
 In the climax, Spider-Man supposedly discovers that Harry has been the Goblin the whole time after stealing the experimental Goblin formula from OsCorp.
-The second season finale, "Final Curtain," would disprove this revelation and explain that Norman was in fact the actual Green Goblin and he had pitted the blame on his son after learning he had been taking the formula secretly.
+The second season finale, "Final Curtain", would disprove this revelation and explain that Norman was in fact the actual Green Goblin and he had pitted the blame on his son after learning he had been taking the formula secretly.
 The episode also revealed that the Chameleon had been impersonating Norman so he could secretly be the Goblin without raising suspicion.
 The writers had planned the revelation since the series began.

-"The Uncertainty Principle" became available on the DVD The Spectacular Spider-Man, Volume 3, on March 17, 2009, alongside the episodes "Catalysts" and "Reaction."
+"The Uncertainty Principle" became available on the DVD The Spectacular Spider-Man, Volume 3, on March 17, 2009, alongside the episodes "Catalysts" and "Reaction".
 The volume featured episodes that detailed Green Goblin as a prominent character.
-"The Uncertainty Principle" also became available on the full season DVD box set entitled The Spectacular Spider-Man: The Complete First Season DVD Review, which featured every other episode of season one for the series.
+"The Uncertainty Principle" also became available on the full season DVD box set entitled The Spectacular Spider-Man: The Complete First Season DVD Review, which featured every other episode of season one.